SAFE2 (SAFE2) Reaches Market Cap of $12.45 Million

-SAFE2 (SAFE2) traded flat against the U.S. dollar during the twenty-four hour period ending at 11:00 AM E.T. on March 17th.
-One SAFE2 coin can currently be purchased for approximately $236.23 or 0.01385238 BTC on cryptocurrency exchanges.
-SAFE2 has a market capitalization of $12.45 million and approximately $2,498.00 worth of SAFE2 was traded on exchanges in the last 24 hours.
-Over the last week, SAFE2 has traded flat against the U.S. dollar.
+SAFE2 (SAFE2) traded flat against the dollar during the 1 day period ending at 0:00 AM Eastern on March 19th.
+Over the last seven days, SAFE2 has traded flat against the dollar.
+One SAFE2 coin can now be bought for about $236.23 or 0.01385238 BTC on cryptocurrency exchanges.
+SAFE2 has a market cap of $12.45 million and $2,498.00 worth of SAFE2 was traded on exchanges in the last 24 hours.

 Here’s how other cryptocurrencies have performed over the last 24 hours: